MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-configure.md

 2. **Select countries.** Under **Operator settings**, select the countries you want to enable with your selected operator.

-3. **Provide contact information.** Operators may want to contact you to share [commercial or business-related information].
+3. **Provide contact information.** Operators may want to contact you to with additional information about Operator Connect.
 To opt in, check the box and provide your contact information.

 4. **Accept the data transfer notice.**